denialromeo/danielmoore.us/about.md

 * "[Welcome to the Ruzzkiy Mir](https://yasha.substack.com/p/welcome-to-the-ruzzkiy-mir)" by Evgenia Korda (Understanding modern Russia.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Beginning of the end.)
 {% comment %}
+        <li>Spread limits are two dollars for the first two rounds of betting, four dollars for the second two.</li>
     <p>"For to him who has will more be given, and from him who has not, even what he thinks that he has &nbsp;will be taken away." &ndash; <a href="https://en.wikipedia.org/wiki/Matthew_effect">Luke 8:18</a></p>
 * [YouTen Adjustable Weight Bench](https://www.amazon.com/dp/B07VYXH22Q) (Who needs a gym membership?)
 * [*Accelerando*](https://goodreads.com/notes/6606323-accelerando/71655209-daniel-moore) by [Charles Stross](http://www.antipope.org/charlie/blog-static/fiction/accelerando/accelerando-intro.html) (Is all of human history a footnote to the creation of AI?)